bryanwweber/orbital-mechanics-notes/_sources/time-since-periapsis-and-keplers-equation/hyperbolic-trajectories.md

 :::{glue:figure} hyperbolic-eccentric-anomaly-figure
 :name: fig:hyperbolic-eccentric-anomaly-figure

-A hyperbolic trajectory with definitions for distances used in the derivation of Kepler's law for hyperbolic.
+A hyperbolic trajectory with definitions for distances used in the derivation of Kepler's law for hyperbolic trajectories.
 :::

 The ratio $y/b$ is the definition of the hyperbolic sine of the angle $F$: